Pre-Licensing Education FAQs

-The licensing exam is provided on a computer by PSI Services, Pennsylvania's testing provider.
+Individuals can take their state licensing exam at a PSI testing center or remotely from their home or office.
+Individuals taking their exam remotely must have a computer and webcam.
 Students will have the opportunity to take a short introductory lesson to become familiarized with the computer and testing functions.
 The exam questions appear on the screen giving the student the option of recording the answer or to "mark" the answer for later review.
 At the end of the exam a pass/fail grade will appear on the screen.
 Students will need to score 70% or higher to pass their Pennsylvania insurance licensing exam.
-Effective July 1, 2020, individuals will be able to take their licensing exam at a PSI testing center or remotely from their home or office.
-Individuals taking their exam remotely must have a computer and webcam.
-Complete details on the exam process, testing options and related details are included in the Pennsylvania Licensing and Examination Information Booklet.
+Complete details on the exam process, testing options, and related details are included in the Pennsylvania Licensing and Examination Information Booklet.

 Are there insurance positions available for individuals who secure their insurance license?